Limit cycles turn active matter into robots: Mathematical derivations

 When Eq.~(\ref{eq:const1}) is combined with Eq.~(\ref{eq:simp}), we obtain a differential equation for $T$:

 In principle, we can represent the solutions of Eq.~(\ref{eq:diffy}) as a non-local kernel $T(\dot {\vb x}' , \vb x ', \vb x'', \dots)$ and place the nonlocal kernel into Eq.~(\ref{eq:simp}) to obtain a closed equation of motion.
-We note that for the above derivation, we used
+We note that in deriving Eq.~(\ref{eq:long}) we used

 instead Eq.~(\ref{eq:theta}) in order to simplify the expansion.
 Moreover, for simplicity, we considered the dissipation free case in the derivation above, but the role of hinge dissipation $\Gamma$ may be added in a similar fashion.